mattkeehan/mean-stack-app/README.md

 ## Install

 ``npm install``

-set up a mongo connection in the .env file.
+Then set up a mongo connection in the .env file.

 ## Test